 For instance, at a mall, fountains and escalators will be turned off.
 Background music is not played.
 Additionally, a small number of individuals would attend the event at a time.

 Staff and volunteers working at the event may have additional training.
-They learn strategies to support people with hidden disabilities.
+They learn strategies to support people with disabilities.